CopernicaMarketingSoftware/Documentation/ResponsiveEmail/API/get-template-text.md

 # API method GET /v1/template/{ID}/text

 After storing a template on the ResponsiveEmail.com servers, you can retrieve the plain text representation using this method.
-This will simply return the
-<a href="/support/json/property-text">text property</a>.
+This will simply return the [text property](/support/json/property-text).

 ## Example request